-Chris helps organizations shift towards the circular economy.
-He’s also a writer and publisher, and the director of the ASEAN Social Innovation Review, the publishing unit at Thammasat University’s School of Global Studies.
+Chris helps communities and organizations shift towards the circular economy.
+He’s also a writer, publisher, and the director of the ASEAN Social Innovation Review, the publishing unit at Thammasat University’s School of Global Studies where he lectures on topics related to sustainability, social innovation, social enterprise, and advocacy.

 Full Circle Filament